 Utilize the following scorecard to determine your sustainability factor to see if your landscape is "Georgia Green".
 A minimum of 70 points are needed to earn this designation.
 This form can be filled out on your computer and emailed (or printed out to be mailed in an envelope) to the Camden County Extension office for evaluation.
 If you have achieved an action listed below, please check the box under the Action Achieved column.
-Tally your points under each topic section, and add them together for your grand total in the last box.
+Action items already existing on your landscape do count towards your point total.
+Please check off the actions that you already were doing along with new sustainable landscape actions.
+Then tally your points under each topic section, and add them together for your grand total in the last box.
 Once you reach 70 points or more, you can submit your form for certification.